BestBuyAPIs/bestbuy-sdk-js/README.md

     npm install

 ***Many developers install gulp, grunt, bower, etc. globally.
-This package aliases the local node module to avoid problems when installing many global dependencies on CI servers, etc. Delete any/all of the aliases if you prefer using an already installed global module of any of these aliased packages.
+This package aliases the local node module to avoid problems when installing many global dependencies on CI servers, etc. In other words, to run this package, only running "npm install" is required.

 ## Tests
 Run the existing tests with: